-A tribute to John O’Shea, Manchester United’s great court jester
+A tribute to the great John O’Shea, Manchester United’s court jester

 John O’Shea’s best moments for Manchester United were often as funny as they were impressive.
 Can that be considered a good thing?